tomcarver16/ADSearch/README.md

   -S, --spns          Enumerate and return all SPNS from AD.

+  --attributes        (Default: cn) Attributes to be returned from the results in csv format.

   -s, --search        Perform a custom search on the AD server.

   -u, --username      Attempts to authenticate to AD with the given username.